 In fact, the whole history of central-station power negatives the claims made against it.
-Central stations were first built mostly to provide motive power to industry: a great savings, in machinery and fuel, could be made by serving a number of factories from one powerhouse, compared to the old distributed-power plan of a steam engine for each factory.
+Central stations were first built mostly to provide motive power to industry: a great savings, in machinery and fuel, could be made by serving a number of factories from one engine for each factory.
 With a modest additional investment, supplies were extended to business offices in the area, and even paying several times what the factories paid per kilowatt-hour, the energy efficiency of the incandescent lamp as compared to gaslight, and the superior quality of its light, made it a good bargain.
 Within a few years, supplies were extended to the homes of the wealthy - and not long after, the not-so-wealthy, because it was easier to serve them than not.
 With every new subscriber, prices fell.